autolab-project/autolab/docs/high_level.rst

 What is a Device ?
 ------------------

-The high-level interface of Autolab is an abstraction layer of its low-level interface, which allows to communicate easily with laboratory instruments without knowing the structure of its associated **Driver**.
+The high-level interface of Autolab is an abstraction layer of its low-level interface, which allows to communicate easily and safely with laboratory instruments without knowing the structure of its associated **Driver**.

 In this approach, an instrument is fully described with a hierarchy of three particular **Elements**: the **Modules**, the **Variables** and the **Actions**.